mrchantey/beet/docs/src/intro/index.md

 #### Tick Traversal

-By default graph traversals are handled in the next frame, if frame perfect traversals are required there are a couple of options:
+By default all actions run concurrently meaning graph traversals are handled in the next frame.
+If single frame traversals are required there are a couple of options:
 - Use a custom schedule and update it manually until traversals are complete
 - Arrange and/or duplicate system execution in a specific order
 - Hardcode action sequences into a single system